Fire Protection Engineering (ENFP)A. James Clark School of Engineering

 Our laboratories provide hands-on experience with standardized ASTM test procedures, more fundamental experiments, and large scale burn tests.
 Our computer laboratory has workstations enabled with the latest software for modeling fires, structures, and human behavior.
 Our student lounge is frequently used for student meetings and study sessions.

 Admission requirements are identical to those set by the A. James Clark School of Engineering.
 (See A. James Clark School of Engineering section under the Colleges and Schools section of this site).

 In general, the curriculum is designed to give the student a grounding in the science and practice of fire safety.
 The field touches on many disciplines and its scientific basis is expanding.
 It is an engineering discipline that is still growing, and offers a variety of excellent career opportunities.
 These cover a wide spectrum involving safety assessment reviews, hazards analysis and research, loss prevention and regulatory issues.

 Advising is required for all undergraduate students each semester prior to registering for classes.
-Please refer to www.enfp.umd.edu/undergrad/advising/contact.
+Please refer to www.fpe.umd.edu/undergrad/advising for more information.

 Undergraduate Research Experiences